Grattan Academy

 Who can register?

-These courses are designed for and targeted at public servants at APS or EL classification or equivalent, but you can still register if you are not currently working as a public servant.
+Anyone can register.
+These courses are designed for and targeted at those working in, or influencing, public policy fields, in particular public servants at APS or EL classifications or equivalent, but you can still register if you are not working as a public servant.

 How will the course be delivered?